 What are the standardized testing requirements?

-For the 2020-2021 application cycle, applicants may choose whether or not to submit SAT or ACT scores.
+For the 2020-2021, 2021-2022, and 2022-2023 admission cycles, applicants may choose whether or not to submit SAT or ACT scores.
 This applies to all applicants, including transfer, international, and homeschool students.To submit your scores, you may request official scores from the College Board and/or ACT.
 We will also accept complete test scores reported on an official high school transcript or copies of official score reports validated by a school counselor.

 If you have taken the SAT or the ACT multiple times, we will superscore by combining your strongest scores on each section, and if you have taken both the SAT and the ACT, we will take whichever scores are higher.
 We do not require the SAT essay or ACT writing test.
 SAT Subject Tests will be considered if submitted, but are not required.